 Four kids.
 Three redheaded girls.
 All four went to the University of Georgia.
 How is that an accident?
 It isn’t.
 [OK, little inaccuracy there, one girl went to Auburn.
 Sorry.
 Hey, I’m just a Big Red Car, y’all.]

-Last Sunday, en route back from church, because on Sunday mornings that’s where Southern girls are on Sunday mornings, the girl from Winston cried out, “Oh, no.”
+Last Sunday, en route back from church, because on Sunday mornings that’s where Southern girls are, the girl from Winston cried out, “Oh, no.”

 It was the kind of cry that is reserved for death and children and sorrow.
 You will know it when you hear it and the Big Red Car hopes you never hear it but you, likely, will.

 The Savannah girl’s husband was a great man.
 A great American.
 A great Georgian.
 The longest sitting judge in the history of the State of Georgia.
 A veteran but most importantly — his greatest achievement — he was married to that cute red head from Savannah.
 And, more importantly, he knew the proper order of his accomplishments.

 He died on Sunday.
 The obituary and the location floated to the surface on Monday and Tuesday found the girl from Winston-Salem (who now lived in Austin, Texas) on an airplane en route to Atlanta.